LIQUIDITY RATIOS

-Acid Test Ratio (Quick Ratio/Liquid Capital Ratio)
+Acid Test Ratio

 Firms often need to borrow money to invest in the business and help it grow.
 Debts are not a problem as long as they are managed properly.
-The Acid test ratio is one of the calculations that can be used to find out if a firm is borrowing money sensibly.
-The Acid test ratio looks at whether a firm has enough current assets to pay back its short term debt (current liabilities).
-Stock (inventory) can not always be converted into cash quickly.
-Inventory can “go out of date”, get damaged or lose value, so the acid test ratio shows you how many times the business can pay off its current liabilities, if stock is not included as a current asset.
+The Acid Test ratio can be used to find out if a firm is borrowing money sensibly.
+The Acid Test ratio looks at whether a firm has enough current assets to pay back its short term debt (current liabilities).
+The Acid Test ratio is different to the Current Ratio because stock is not included in the (value of the) current assets used in the calculation.

 Acid Test Ratio Current Assets - Stock